ansible-community/meetup/docs/milestones/start_planning.md

 2. Ansible 101
 3. Writing your first playbook
 4. How to contribute to Ansible?
-5. From Playbook to Rulebook (presentaion for EDA)
+5. From Playbook to rulebook (presentation for EDA)
 6. Ansible Ecosystem